eldoyle/PythonIntro/_episodes/10-functions.md

 ~~~
 {: .language-python}

-The function contains the keyword `def`, a function name (in this case, `fahr_to_kelvin`), and the **input parameters** that
+The function contains the keyword `def` and a function name (in this case, `fahr_to_kelvin`).
+The **input parameters** that
-must be passed to the function listed inside of the parentheses.
+must be passed to the function are listed inside of the parentheses.
 The inputs are the values or data that the function will
 operate *on*.
 It also contains a return statement, which tells us what value function will output.

 Notice that typing the function doesn’t do anything.
 In order to use the function, we have to **call** it, or tell Python to
 perform the function on an input.
-To call it, we use the name of the function, along with the desired **input (in this case,
+To call it, we use the name of the function with the desired inputs inside the parentheses
+(in this case, a number representing a temperature in degrees Fahrenheit).
 ~~~
 fahr_to_kelvin(0)
 fahr_to_kelvin(-324)
 ~~~
 {: .language-python}
-The value inside of the parenthesis will be the value of the variable `temp` in the function definition above.
+The value inside of the parentheses is a placeholder variable.
+It is the value that will be assigned to the variable name
+`temp` in the function definition above.

-Now, if we need to redo this calculation over and over on differernt numbers, we can just call the function instead of typing in
+Now, if we need to redo this calculation over and over on different numbers, we can just call the function instead of typing in
 the entire calculation and potentially making mistakes.

 > ## Temperature conversion
 > Create a second function that will convert temperatures from Fahrenheit to Celsius.
 Test your function on a few different
 > numbers.
 > > ## Solution
-> > The code below show you how to write the function and then call it:
+> > The code below shows you how to write the function and then call it:
 > > ~~~
 > > def fahr_to_celsius(temp):
 > >      return (temp - 32) * (5/9)